 What is Credit Card Travel Insurance

-- Most credit card travel insurance are now on par with standard travel insurance in terms of the level of coverage they offer, although a few cards only offer up to 35 days overseas cover
+- Most credit card travel insurance are now on par if not better with standard travel insurance in terms of the level of coverage they offer, although a few credit card travel insurance only offer up to 35 days overseas cover

 - You do not have to get a travel insurance cover for each trip you take overseas with a credit card travel insurance.
 Your credit card travel insurance should cover you for any trip as long as you meet the activation criteria